1and1/docker-machine-driver-oneandone/README.md

 ```bash
 make install
 ```

-The preceding command will install the driver into `/usr/local/bin`
+This command will install the driver into `/usr/local/bin`.

-Otherwise, set your PATH environment variable correctly, for instance as follows.
+Otherwise, set your PATH environment variable correctly.
+For example:

 ```bash
 export PATH=$GOPATH/src/github.com/1and1/docker-machine-driver-oneandone/bin:$PATH
 ```

-If you are running a Windows OS, you may need to install GNU Make, Bash shell and a few other bash utilities available with [Cygwin](https://www.cygwin.com).
+If you are running Windows, you may also need to install GNU Make, Bash shell and a few other Bash utilities available with [Cygwin](https://www.cygwin.com).

 ## Usage

-You might want to refer to Docker Machine [official documentation](https://docs.docker.com/machine/) before using the driver.
+You may want to refer to the Docker Machine [official documentation](https://docs.docker.com/machine/) before using the driver.

-Verify that the Docker Machine can see 1&amp;1 driver.
+Verify that Docker Machine can see the 1&amp;1 driver:

 ```bash
 docker-machine create -d oneandone --help
 ```

-To create a docker host, provide your API access token and a firewall policy ID.
+To create a Docker host, provide your API access token and a firewall policy ID.
-Make sure that the policy has opened [Docker required ports](https://docs.docker.com/swarm/plan-for-production/).
+Make sure that the policy has opened [the ports required by Docker](https://docs.docker.com/swarm/plan-for-production/).

-If you do not supply a firewall policy ID, the driver will create a new firewall policy with `Docker-Driver-Required-Policy_` prefix.
+If you do not supply a firewall policy ID, the driver will create a new firewall policy with a prefix of `Docker-Driver-Required-Policy_`.
+The policy will open the following TCP ports:

+* 22
+* 80
+* 2375-2376
+* 3375-3376

-The policy will open the following TCP ports: 22, 80, 2375-2376 and 3375-3376.
-You may further customize the policy according to your needs and Docker requirements.
+You may further customize the policy according to your needs and Docker's requirements.
-Before creating a new policy, the plugin will search for an existing policy with `Docker-Driver-Required-Policy_` prefix and the required ports.
+Before creating a new policy, the plugin will search for an existing policy with the `Docker-Driver-Required-Policy_` prefix and the required ports.

 ```bash
 docker-machine create -d oneandone \